 Don’t just walk away after reading this and do nothing.
 Action is where you make changes, and rings.

-If you have any questions on How to Make a Ring Without a Lathe, please leave a comment and I will be glad to answer them.
+If you have any questions on How to Make a Ring Without a Lathe, please Post a Question in the Q&A Forum and I’ll be glad to help.
+Happy building.